Skip to main content

 Triggers are managed via the web interface:

-1. Go to Flow settings
+1. Go to Workflow settings

 2. Add trigger (WhatsApp or API)